AnastasiaEvgenia/neighborhood-map/README.md

 choose from a number of locations of interest and display information about them.
 The locations are displayed in a list menu and can be filtered by using the search field or by choosing a category (cafe, candy store, restaurant, bar).
-Using the filter also filters the markers on the map and displays the ones matching the user input.
+Using the search input also filters the markers on the map and displays the ones matching the user input.
 Information for the choosen location is displayed on an infowindow above the marker presented in the map.